Tales of the Heroes: Twin Brave

-is an action game in the Tales series of games. published by Bandai Namco Games.
+is an action game in the Tales series of games published by Namco Bandai Games.
 It is considered a spinoff, and plays similarly to the Dynasty Warriors series.
 The game was released for the PlayStation Portable in Japan on February 23, 2012.

 Gameplay

 The game plays similarly to the Dynasty Warriors video game series.
 The premise of the game is to control characters from past Tales video games, and use them to fight large waves of enemies.
 In addition to using past game's protagonists, it is also possible to fight against past game's antagonists, and even unlock some to be played as in game.

 Equipping items gives characters different statistics.
 Some special items even change appearance, such as giving character models a super deformed look with especially big heads.

 Development

 A demo for the game was made available for the Japanese PlayStation Network on January 26, 2012.
 After the game's release, there was downloadable content for the game, in the form of new missions to play, but not through the PlayStation Store, but rather, a special Tales-related website.